Lymia/MPPatch/README.md

 [![Build Status](https://lymia.moe/jenkins/job/MultiverseModManager/badge/icon)]
 (https://lymia.moe/jenkins/job/MultiverseModManager/)

-Multiverse Mod Manager allows Civilization V mods to be used in multiplayer by rewriting mods so that the game treats them as official DLCs.
-To allow mods that use .sql scripts to work, Multiverse Mod Manager installs a patch that modifies some of Civilization's V code to allow .xml files to directly run SQL code.
+Multiverse Mod Manager allows Civilization V mods to be used in multiplayer by patching out some of the code in the Civilization V binary that deactivates mods when a multiplayer game is started, and reactivating the dummied out modded multiplayer menus in its GUI.

-In short, this program is an attempt to combine the simplicity of using JdH's CiV MP Mod Manager, and MPMPM's ability to actually support the majority of mods out there.

 Currently, Multiverse Mod Manager supports Windows and Linux.
 Mac support is planned "eventually", but, as I don't have a Mac, this will take a while.

+This project is obviously pending a rename, as it is no longer a mod manager of any kind.

 Compiling
 ---------